OvieDev/toungette/docs/laravel.md

 We can integrate Toungette with Laravel by its custom Blade directive.
 Syntax looks like this: \
 `@toungette('scheme.json;key.name')` \
+Before you do that though, you need to add `ToungetteBlade` as a service provider to your project.
-It's very important to keep this syntax as it is because otherwise it will not work.
+It's very important to keep this syntax as it is because otherwise it will not work. \
 [< Back](filldirectives.md)